-The Doors debut album is a true classic that pushed boundaries, opened minds and explored universal topics of self-exploration that make it as relevant today as the day it was released.
+The Doors debut album is a true classic rock album that pushed boundaries, opened minds and explored universal topics of self-exploration that make it as relevant today as the day it was released.
 To say The Doors is a classic album would be a severe understatement.
 Iconic and era-defining are better words to describe an album at the center of America’s counter-culture.

 Keep scrolling for the full review, or watch the video review embedded in this article.